sshushliapin/blog/_posts/2019-12-25-switching-from-fakedb-to-mocks.md

 // System.TypeInitializationException: The type initializer for 'Sitecore.SecurityModel.License.LicenseManager' threw an exception.
 ```

 License Manager in the stack trace?
 It means that we're running *internal* Sitecore code.
-To make rubust tests we should avoid that and mock the item.
+To make robust tests we should avoid that and mock the item.
 One more customization is needed.

 ```cs
 internal class ItemCustomization : ICustomization